 The paper also strengthens and broadens an understanding of the career development concept by factoring both supply-side and demand-side issues into the analysis.
 While this paper does not discount the importance of skill development policy, and other supply-side focused efforts, it also asserts that skill development is not synonymous with career development.
 Aboriginal and Torres Strait Islander workers in the health sector are also affected by a wide range of demand-side concerns that underpin career formation and development.
 Prevailing policy principles are identified as a key driver in the formation of careers, for example, because overarching funding and program structures shape the parameters for service delivery and decision making for all other agents or stakeholders in the sector.

-- Bretherton T., 2014, Shifting Gears: Identifying drivers of career development for Aboriginal and Torres Strait Islander workers in the health sector, The Lowitja Institute, Melbourne.
+- Bretherton T., 2014, Shifting Gears: Identifying drivers of career development for Aboriginal and Torres Strait Islander workers in the health sector (PDF), The Lowitja Institute, Melbourne.

 - Shifting Gears in Career: Identifying drivers of career development for Aboriginal and Torres Strait Islander workers in the health sector – Policy brief, The Lowitja Institute, Melbourne.